Image Registration

 The most common geometry-based registration metrics use point matching or surface matching.
 Geometry-based metrics require image processing to assign corresponding points or contours.
 These points/contours may represent either physical anatomical features (as in atlas-based or manual contouring) or may be an edge defined by a gradient rate or Chamfer matching.
 With chamfer matching, the image is converted to a binary map (values of 0 or 1) – the edge of which defines the surface.

-Point Matching, the difference in the distance separating well defined points in each image are summed and normalized to the total number of such points, as in the below equation:
+Point Matching, the difference in the distance separating well defined points in each image are summed and normalized to the total number of such points, as in the below equation where dn is the distance between corresponding well defined points.

 Surface Matching operates similarly to point matching but does not require a defined point by point relationship along each surface.
-Rather, the metric assesses the squared distance from each point on the surface in image A to every point on the surface in image B, as in the below equation:
+Rather, the metric assesses the squared distance from each point on the surface in image A to the closest on the surface in image B, as in the below equation. d(pn, S)min is the minimum distance from point n on surface A to the closest point on surface B.

 Intensity based metrics